clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 - Animating the dialog using `keyframes` and `animation` is not yet supported on Firefox either.

 If animating the dialog is a requirement, I prefer using the `transition` method of fading in the dialog during its open event.
-I avoid transitioning the dialog's close event to avoid the position jump bug in Safari.
+I do not transition the dialog's close event to avoid the position jump bug in Safari.
 The CSS for using `transition` with the dialog element is also a bit less verbose than it is for using `animation` and `keyframes`.

 It's also worth noting that if we want to clean up stale state in the Modal's children then we may want to use a callback function for the dialog's `onTransitionEnd` or `onAnimationEnd` events.